MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Discussion

 \textbf{Limitations.} 1) \textit{Real-world scene distribution.} In this work, we extract object category distribution from real-world data of urban spaces.
 Other than the real-world distribution of object categories, the distribution of object location and scene layout is also important for constructing specialized scenes for agent training.
 Extraction of such distribution relies on an accurate reconstruction of 3D scenes from real-world videos or even images, and thus is extremely challenging.
 An interesting direction is extracting real-world scene distribution from in-the-wild videos, including object category, object location, and scene layout.
 Then, we can build a digital twin of a target scene for the agent's training.
 It could help to develop scene-specific agents.
 2) \textit{Interactive agent behaviors.} In this work, we construct the environmental agents‘ dynamic with deterministic methods, determining their movements and trajectories with rules.
 However, in the real world, all environmental agents are interactive; their behaviors are affected by each other and the surrounding environments.
-An interesting research direction is to endow personal traits like job, personality, and purpose to agents and harness the advances of LLMs~\cite{achiam2023gpt} and LVMs~\cite{liu2023visual} to form social~\cite{puig2023nopa} and interactive behaviors~\cite{park2023generative} of agents in urban scenes spontaneously.
-3) \textit{Robot-specific tasks.} In this work, we design point navigation and social navigation tasks as the pilot study using MetaUrban for embodied AI research.
-However, different robots (delivery bots and humanoid robots) have significantly different kinematics and functions.
-Thus, more tasks, such as locomotion and manipulation, can be explored.
-An important direction is to design different tasks based on different robots, which could enable various complex but crucial services in urban environments.
+An interesting research direction is to endow personal traits like job, personality, and purpose to agents and harness the advances of LLMs~\citep{achiam2023gpt} and LVMs~\citep{liu2023visual} to form social~\citep{puig2023nopa} and interactive behaviors~\citep{park2023generative} of agents in urban scenes spontaneously.
+3) \textit{Robots' additional capability learning.} In urban micromobility, safe navigation through the city is the primary goal for mobile machines.
+However, additional capabilities, such as locomotion and manipulation, can enable robots to perform more complex tasks in urban spaces.
+Thus, an important direction is to extend MetaUrban to support additional capabilities learning gradually.
+It could enable various complex but important services in urban environments.
 4) \textit{Efficiency.} In this work, different from indoor scenes and driving simulators, MetaUrban supports generating complex interactive urban scenes with arbitrary scales.
 However, with the increase in scale, the number of objects and dynamic agents will surge dramatically, which will bring the degradation of the efficiency of physical simulation and rendering.
-A promising direction is to integrate more sophisticated physical engines and renders, such as NVIDIA Omniverse.
+A promising direction is to integrate more sophisticated physical engines and renders.